Speaking of HealthUnderstanding carrier screening for family planningJune 23, 2023

-Our genetic counselors offer in-person appointments in Eau Claire, Wisconsin, and Mankato, Minnesota.
+Our genetic counselors offer in-person appointments in Eau Claire and La Crosse, Wisconsin, and Mankato, Minnesota.
 If genetic testing is ordered after your appointment, it may be completed on campus or a testing kit may be mailed to you to complete from the comfort of your home.

 To refer a patient, external health care professionals should call 1-855-392-8400.

 Before meeting with our genetic counselor, gather as much information as possible about your family's medical history.
 Both your mother's and father's side of your family are relevant for you, regardless of your biological sex or whether you more closely resemble one side of the family more than the other.
 The more distantly related a person is, the less his or her health history is expected to affect you.